The areas of the "Design" module

 • Controls

-Style properties that can be assigned in the "Applications" module on the "View" tab in the properties dialog of elements.
+Style properties that can be assigned in the "Applications" module via the "View" tab in the properties dialog of elements.

 Add control element

-Additional control elements can be added in the "Control Elements" area when the desired type (e.g. text or button) is marked.
+Additional control elements can be added in the "Control elements" area if the desired type (e.g. text or button) is selected.
 The class and title can be edited in the dialog.
 The new control automatically adopts the styles of the parent control that you selected before creating it.

-If you create new controls in the "Applications" module from the menu "Edit / Edit layout", make sure that you use a title that is unique across the entire portal.
+If you create new controls from the "Applications" module via the main menu "Edit / Edit layout", please ensure that you use unique titles throughout the portal.
 A title may not appear in another application of the current portal.

 Add empty control element